ejhoness/klipperBigtreetech/docs/Config_Reference.md

 #resting_z:
 #   The z distance [mm] from the bed at which the tool will rest
 #   to heat the probe coil during calibration.
 Default is .4mm
+#calibration_position:
+#   The X, Y, Z position where the tool should be moved when
+#   probe drift calibration initializes.
+This is the location
+#   where the first manual probe will occur.
+If omitted, the
+#   default behavior is not to move the tool prior to the first
+#   manual probe.
+#calibration_bed_temp:
+#   The maximum safe bed temperature (in C) used to heat the probe
+#   during probe drift calibration.
+When set, the calibration
+#   procedure will turn on the bed after the first sample is
+#   taken.
+When the calibration procedure is complete the bed
+#   temperature will be set to zero.
+When omitted the default
+#   behavior is not to set the bed temperature.
+#calibratation_extruder_temp:
+#   The extruder temperature (in C) set probe during drift calibration.
+#   When this option is supplied the procedure will wait for until the
+#   specified temperature is reached before requesting the first manual
+#   probe.
+When the calibration procedure is complete the extruder
+#   temperature will be set to 0.
+When omitted the default behavior is
+#   not to set the extruder temperature.
+#extruder_heating_z: 50.
+#   The Z location where extruder heating will occur if the
+#   "calibration_extruder_temp" option is set.
+Its recommended to heat
+#   the extruder some distance from the bed to minimize its impact on
+#   the probe coil temperature.
+The default is 50.
 ```

 ## Temperature sensors